COVID 19 and Other Health Threats – Why indoor Air Quality is Critical to Health.

 My daughter had lymphoma at the time and was complaining of choking when the heat was on .The forced hot air was also loaded with mold as a result.
 Thankfully my daughter survived.
 She originally got dosed with black mold from an old apartment building which had black mold when she was in college.

-I stayed in that house for 15 years and discovered later that the insurance did not get rid of all of the molds and there had been other roof leaks in the past in the dining area and the master bedroom as well as the office.
+I stayed in that house for 15 years and discovered later that the insurance job did not get rid of all of the mold from that area.
+Test results showed that other areas had mold issues such as the dining room roof leak that was not properly repaired.
+Test results showed mold in the master bathroom where a lose tile had leaked moisture into the wall and it spread through the wall board to the master bedroom as well as the office.
 I was working from home and suffered many health problems during that time such as fibromyalgia, plantar fasciitis, weight gain, and memory loss, mental confusion, and stress.

-I strongly recommend that you avoid toxic cleaners and use bio-friendly ones.
+I strongly recommend that you avoid toxic cleaners and use bio-friendly ones like white vinegar and other safe products.
 Check all of the common areas such as under sinks, tubs, leaky hoses from refrigeration, and laundry areas and run some tests if you smell mold or see damp wood or gyp board.
 Fresh Environments may know of companies in your area to contact or you can search online.

 I am finally getting back to normal after four years of moving out and leaving many things behind, suffering from extreme arthritis and inflammation and rebuilding my business back up after years of being a bit compromised.

-This story was in many ways my inspiration in bringing forth the protective healthy building materials that this company focuses on to provide healthy building materials for new and existing buildings in an increasingly toxic world.
+This story was in many ways my inspiration in bringing forth the protective healthy building materials patented by my partner.
+NanoArchitech focuses on providing healthy building materials for new and existing buildings in an increasingly toxic world.
+Please make an extra effort to check that you have good air circulation, clean vents, and thorough cleanup from any moisture problems.
+Replace old rugs, sofas, and fabric items.
+Keep a healthy energy flow.
+Thank you for your attention to this matter.
+Your home is your temple.
+Stay safe.